Questa Harper

 She also enjoys working with Taten Sheridan.
 “He is a wonderful Developmental Director, and Evelyn was before him.
 I feel like we genuinely collaborate.”

 Questa grew up in Kodiak.
 She met her husband when he was stationed here in the Coast Guard.
 They moved back to the island after finishing up postsecondary schooling and raised four children here.
-They value the way that fishing anchors A family of 6 sitting outside on a logour community, subsistence fishing, gathering firewood, hunting, the many beaches for beachcombing, and the summer months of gardening.
+They value the way that fishing anchors our community, subsistence fishing, gathering firewood, hunting, the many beaches for beachcombing, and the summer months of gardening.

 “I like how Kodiak is connected to where your food comes from, and where your heat comes from.”